MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Trap.md

 A terminating error stops a statement from running.
 If PowerShell does not handle a terminating error in some way, PowerShell also stops running the function or script in the current pipeline.
-In other languages, such as C\#, terminating errors are referred to as exceptions.
+In other languages, such as C\#, terminating errors are known as exceptions.

 The `Trap` keyword specifies a list of statements to run when a terminating error occurs.
 Trap statements handle the terminating errors and allow execution of the script or function to continue instead of stopping.

+Trap statements can also be more complex.
+The statement list of the trap can include multiple conditions or function calls.
+A trap can write logs, test conditions, or even run another program.

 ### Syntax